parthibanloganathan/android-tutorial/README.md

 - The method `onCreate(Bundle)` handles all the stuff that needs to be done as soon as the activity is created.
 For more info about Activity life cycle, read [the Android docs](http://developer.android.com/training/basics/activity-lifecycle/starting.html).
 So we want to point `mButton` to the button view we created in `activity_main.xml` as soon as the user sees this screen.
 Add `mButton = (Button) findViewById(R.id.camera_button);` after the content view is set to `activity_main`.
 - Similarly, create an ImageView field `private ImageView mImage;` and in `onCreate()`, add `mImage = (ImageView) findViewById(R.id.my_image);`. this will let us change the ImageView containing the puppy picture.
 - We also need to tell the camera where to save the image it captures.
 That's where the URI comes in.
 So go ahead and create an ImageView field `private Uri mUri;` and in `onCreate()`, add `mUri = Utils.getOutputMediaFileUri(getApplicationContext());`. `Utils` is a class with utility methods for file I/O. You can copy it directly from [here](https://github.com/parthibanloganathan/android-tutorial/blob/master/Phase3/AwesomeApp/app/src/main/java/com/adi/awesomeapp/Utils.java) or just import Phase 3.
 - Now that we have a Button, an ImageView and a file URI, we can add an `OnClickListener` to respond to button clicks.
-We're going to create an (Intent)[http://developer.android.com/guide/components/intents-filters.html], an object that lets us go to other Activities or apps.
+We're going to create an [Intent](http://developer.android.com/guide/components/intents-filters.html), an object that lets us go to other Activities or apps.
 Our intent will allow us to take a picture using the camera.
 (In Android, each app exists in its own process.
-We could use the (Camera API)[http://developer.android.com/guide/topics/media/camera.html#custom-camera] to build a custom camera, but that's too hard for this tutorial).
+We could use the [Camera API](http://developer.android.com/guide/topics/media/camera.html#custom-camera) to build a custom camera, but that's too hard for this tutorial).
 - After assigning values to `mUri`, `mImage` and `mButton`, add the following listener for the button:
 ```
         mButton.setOnClickListener(new View.OnClickListener() {